Skip to main content

 Frequently Asked Questions

-Schism is a arcade role playing shooter game with science fiction theme.
+Schism is a arcade role playing shooter game with post-apocalyptic and science fiction themes.

 Schism is available on PC and Windows.